LauraSchmolzer/TLS-handshake-implementation/README.md

 # TLS handshake implementation in Python
 This project is meant to simulate a simplified TLS handshake in Python to learn the core cryptographic operations, message flows and security guarantees that are involved in establishing a secure communication channel between Client and Server.

-This project will focus on my personal learning objectives on applied cryptography and is not intended to be a production-ready TLS implementation.
-My project will not include any TLS extensions.
+This project is a **simplifed TLS handshake** and is not intended to be a production-ready TLS implementation.
+It is a simulation used for educational purposes designed to demonstrate the cryptographic operations, key exchanges, and message flows involved in establishing a secure communication channel between a Client and Server.

 ## Objectives:
 - Develop a Python-based TLS client and server that communicate over separate terminal.